Junebeomstics/RetinoSolver/README.md

 This repository contains all source code necessary to replicate our recent work entitled "Predicting the retinotopic organization of human visual cortex from anatomy using geometric deep learning" available in [NeuroImage](https://www.sciencedirect.com/science/article/pii/S1053811921008971).

+**Note:** This repository is developed based on the original [deepRetinotopy repository](https://github.com/Puckett-Lab/deepRetinotopy).
+We extend the original implementation with additional features and improvements.

 ## Table of Contents
 * [Quick Start with Docker](#quick-start-with-docker)
 * [Running Experiments](#running-experiments)